tomahawkins/volleyball/practice.md

     - Players do not swing, just lightly tap, to focus on timing and jump.
     - Every attempt is made to attack regardless of set condition.
     - Practice both two-footed and slide takeoffs, long and quick sets.
-    - Instruct team to watch for good or bad form in others and self assess.
+    - Instruct team to watch for good and bad form in others and self assess.
         - Good form:
             - Maximum approach acceleration, maximum jump.
-            - Adjusting early steps of approach to compensate for set position and time.
+            - Adjusting early steps of approach to compensate for set position and timing.
             - Maximum arm reach, meets the ball at the apex of the jump (on time).
             - Lowering the arm to compensate for timing (late, that's ok).
         - Bad form:
             - Stopping approach to wait for the ball (too early).
             - Using a slow approach to wait for the ball (too early).
             - Jumping too early and can't reach the ball (too early).
-            - Having to backup approach to get to ball (misread set).
+            - Having to backup to get to the ball (misread set).
     - Message:
         - We expect maximum effort for each jump.
 A strong jump leads to a strong hit.
         - Be on time or late.
 Don't be early.